 The Fred Winter Juvenile Handicap Hurdle is seen as something of a consolation race for the Triumph Hurdle, but is furiously competitive in its own right.

 Willie Mullins has saddled the Champion Bumper winner on numerous occasions, with the mare Relegate providing him with a ninth winner in 2018, though he had to settle for second a year later as Blue Sari could only manage second behind Envoi Allen.
 Champion Bumper contenders can often be seen revisiting the Festival over obstacles for many years to come.

 Thursday – St Patrick’s Thursday

-Although less than 10 years old, the JLT Novices’ Chase (Golden Miller) has already produced high-class winners such as Sir des Champs, Vautour and Yorkhill.
-Irish horses have dominated the race, with only Jonjo O’Neill’s Taquin du Seuil breaking their stranglehold in 2014.
+Although only a decade old, the JLT Novices’ Chase (Golden Miller) has already produced high-class winners such as Sir des Champs, Vautour and Yorkhill.
+Irish horses have dominated the race, with only Taquin du Seuil and Defi du Seuil breaking their stranglehold in 2014 and 2019 respectively.

 The Pertemps Final is another typically competitive handicap race at the Cheltenham Festival and is run over the same course and distance as the World Hurdle.
 Patrick Kelly and Davy Russell won the 2016 and 2017 renewals with Mall Dini and Presenting Percy, respectively, while Russell completed his own hat-trick in the race when guiding Delta Work to victory in 2018.
 Delta Work’s stablemate Sire du Berlais won the 2019 renewal.